 As a university student, you are required to write in many different forms for a variety of audiences.
 The most common types of writing are academic assignments, such as essays, research papers, and business or lab reports.
 These assignments are usually rather formal, demanding good reading and academic writing skills.
 They require you to research a topic and then develop a thesis (a perspective, a point of view), which is backed up with evidence from peer-reviewed resources or primary sources (e.g. a novel).
 In addition, there are less academic items to write, such as emails to your professors and graduate school or job applications.
 Each of these types of writing follows specific conventions and demands a range of writing skills.

-This guide will help you with all the types of writing you need to do at university by looking at the following five areas:
+This guide will help you with all the types of writing you need to do at university.

 Whether you are an incoming first year student, a PhD candidate, a Professor, or a professional employee, everybody writes.
 The following videos explore how various people approach writing and how they overcome the challenges that we all face.